ezazpatel/contentcatalyst/current-prompts.md

 2. No speculative or made-up content
 3. Natural tone while maintaining professionalism
 4. Include key statistics or data points where relevant
-5. The introduction must be EXACTLY ${wordCounts.intro} words - no more, no less.

 Also provide a compelling meta description under 155 characters.